MultiSafepay/docs/content/faq/Payment Regulations/strong-customer-authentication.md

 2. Something the customer has (e.g. phone)
 3. Something the customer is (e.g. fingerprint)

 If these measures are not taken, banks may be forced to decline transactions that do not implement this type of authentication.
-The impact of SCA will depend on when your business charges customers.
-For businesses such as E-commerce stores that charge customers when they are in the checkout flow, customers can simply authenticate while completing a payment for a purchase.
+The impact of SCA will depend on _when_ your business charges customers.
+For businesses such as e-commerce stores that charge customers when they are in the checkout flow, customers can simply authenticate while completing a payment for a purchase.

 A downside to this type of authentication may lead to lower conversion rates for example; hotels, crowd funding campaigns and subscription services who have built their checkout flow to save payment details for future use.
 In these scenarios, customers may have to re-authenticate purchases being made with a stored card by returning to a website or app.